Schools Spectacular

 3. Confirmation email

 Individual applicants will receive a confirmation email once the application has been submitted.
-The student's parent/carer and school principal will also receive an email asking them to endorse the application.
+The student's school principal will receive an email asking them to endorse the application.

 For school groups, the contact teacher will receive a confirmation email once the application has been submitted and the school principal will be notified to endorse the application.